-The Swarm-Aurora (summary) dataset is hosted at the University of Calgary and is available via HTTP or anonymous FTP (https://data.swarm-aurora.com).
-The data tree is organized into year subdirectories, and within each there will are 365 or 366 day subdirectories.
+The Swarm-Aurora (summary) dataset is hosted at the University of Calgary and is available via HTTPS or anonymous FTP (https://data.swarm-aurora.com).
+The data tree is organized into year subdirectories, and within each there are 365 or 366 day subdirectories.
 Each day subdirectory has within it a subdirectory for each project (e.g., themis-asi, rgb, miracle, ago, rego, swarm, rbsp, themis, etc.) that summary data exists for that day.
 For the ASI programs, at first, this will consist of JPEG files for each one hour keogram, with other summary data to follow.
 For the satellite programs, this consists of ASCII ephemeris and summary files for one dimensional time series (e.g., Swarm FGM/ASM FACs), and JPEG files for 2D summary data (e.g., spectra from Swarm EFI).

 The directory may be viewed and explored using a standard web browser at https://data.swarm-aurora.com

 The FTP site is ftp://data.swarm-aurora.com.
 Please note that modern browsers do not support this protocol anymore, so dedicated tools are needed (ie. Linux command line, FileZilla, WinSCP, etc.).
 If you are prompted with a login screen, please use the username "anonymous" and no password.

 These data are open, however, please note that:

 Acknowledgments for summary data (except ephemeris) used in any presentation:

 |Rainbow||Eric Donovan/Emma Spanswick|

 |REGO||Eric Donovan/Emma Spanwick|

 |THEMIS ASI||Eric Donovan or Harald Frey (depending on if site is in Canada or US)|